 Sold through their website and Amazon with a medium-firm feel, the DynastyMattress is an ideal choice for combo and heavy sleepers.
 It’s built to withstand consistent use.
 It’s different foam layers provide pressure-relieving support and conformability.

-While it has low VOC emissions, there might be off-gassing odor.
+While it has low VOC emissions, there might be an off-gassing odor.
 Some customers, report only two layers of foam instead of four.